sebhtml/novigrad/README.md

 # Roadmap

+- rename Tensor::sgemm to matmul
+- implement sub with saxpy
+- don't use saxpy directly elsewhere
+- migrate cross-entropy loss to saxpy
 - migrate RMS to saxpy and scal.
 - migrate all remaining linear algebra Tensor methods to Blas
 - rename main.rs to lib.rs and use examples/